Choose the Right Birth Control

 Barrier methods work by preventing the sperm from getting to the egg.
 Common barrier methods include:

-- Birth control diaphragm and cervical cap (placed inside the vagina)
+- Birth control cervical cap (placed inside the vagina)

 - Birth control sponge (placed inside the vagina)

-- Spermicide (a gel that stops sperm from reaching the egg), which can be used alone or with a male condom, diaphragm, or cervical cap
+- Spermicide (a gel that stops sperm from reaching the egg), which can be used alone or with an external condom, diaphragm, or cervical cap

-Male condoms are also very effective at preventing HIV and reducing the risk of other STDs when you use them correctly every time you have sex.
+External condoms are also very effective at preventing HIV and reducing the risk of other STIs when you use them correctly every time you have sex.
 Get tips on how to use a condom correctly.

-Female condoms may help prevent HIV and other STDs.
-Diaphragms, cervical caps, and sponges don't protect against STDs.
+Internal condoms may help prevent HIV and other STIs.
+Diaphragms, cervical caps, and sponges don't protect against STIs.

-Using Fertility Awareness Methods (FAMs) is sometimes called natural family planning.
-With FAMs, you learn which days you're more likely to get pregnant.
+Using fertility awareness-based methods (FABMs) is sometimes called natural family planning.
+With FABMs, you learn which days pregnancy is more likely to happen.
 If you want to prevent pregnancy, you don’t have sex on those days — or you use another method of birth control.

-FAMs work best for women who have regular periods.
-It's important to know that FAMs are not usually as effective at preventing pregnancy as other forms of birth control, like IUDs or hormonal methods.
+FABMs work best if you have regular periods.
+It's important to know that FABMs are not usually as effective at preventing pregnancy as other forms of birth control, like IUDs or hormonal methods.

-You can also use FAMs when you’re trying to get pregnant.
-Read more about fertility awareness methods.
+You can also use FABMs when you’re trying to get pregnant.
+Read more about fertility awareness-based methods.

 Sometimes you may forget to use birth control — for example, you could miss a pill or shot.
 And sometimes birth control methods can fail, like if a condom breaks.